jonathanstrong/iolog/README.md

-# log-viewer
+# iolog
-view logging messages sent with TCP on a web page via a websocket.
+Route logging messages from TCP to a websocket for streaming log events on a web page.